GrappleRobotics/LaserCAN/docs/getting-started.md

 In GrappleHook, select "Change ID" and set a new CAN ID for your LaserCAN.
 Choose something unique from other LaserCANs, otherwise they'll conflict!

 ## 7. Install the libgrapplefrc Vendor Library
 In VSCode, hit CTRL+SHIFT+P and select "WPILib: Manage Vendor Libraries".
-Select "Install new libraries (offline)" and paste the following URL: https://storage.googleapis.com/grapple-frc-maven/libgrapplefrc2024.json
+Select "Install new libraries (online)" and paste the following URL: https://storage.googleapis.com/grapple-frc-maven/libgrapplefrc2024.json

 ## 8. Use LaserCAN!
 See one of our examples: